 Individual Counseling and Therapy

 Teenagers open up when talking to someone outside their family unit.
 A counselor or therapist offers a safe space where issues can be addressed.

 Family therapy provides a safe place to work through issues alongside a trained professional and incorporates the teen’s full support system.

 Local Outpatient Treatment

-Outpatient treatment provides teens with a formal program for addressing the underlying issues that catalyze rebellious behavior.
+Outpatient treatment provides structure and support for both teens and parents to address the underlying issues that catalyze rebellious behavior.